 Senior developers and junior developers need AI for completely different reasons.
 Seniors want architectural context and code review efficiency.
 Juniors need learning acceleration and confidence building.
 Deploy the same tool the same way to both groups, and you'll get resistance from seniors who think it's too simplistic and juniors who feel overwhelmed.

-Bain research shows 25-30% productivity gains from proper AI implementation.
+Bain research shows 10-15% productivity gains from AI assistants.
 But here's the catch.
-Only 1% of implementations reach maturity, even though 90% of enterprises plan adoption by 2028.
+Only 1% of companies reach maturity, even as enterprise adoption accelerates.
 Most failures happen because teams ignore the seniority gap.

 Why Most AI Rollouts Fail

 Picture a typical scenario.
-Your VP of Engineering announces the company's adopting AI coding tools.
-Everyone gets the same license, same training session, same expectations.
+Your VP of Engineering announces that the company is adopting AI coding tools.
+Everyone gets the same license, the same training session, and the same expectations.

 Senior developers try it for a week.
 The AI suggests code that ignores architectural patterns they've spent years establishing.
 It doesn't understand the complex domain logic.
 They go back to their old workflow, quietly disappointed.